Fiji: Indian indenture system in Fiji

 Gordon decided in 1878 to import indentured labourers from India to work on the sugarcane fields that had taken the place of the cotton plantations.
 The 463 Indians arrived on 14 May 1879 – the first of some 61,000 that were to come before the scheme ended in 1916.
-The plan involved bringing the Indian workers to Fiji on a five-year contract, after which they could return to India at their own expense; if they chose to renew their contract for a second five-year term, they would be given the option of returning to India at the government's expense, or remaining in Fiji.
+The plan involved bringing the Indian workers to Fiji on a five-year contract, after which they could return to India at their own expense; if they chose to renew their contract for a second five-year term, they would be given the option of returning to India at the government's expense or remaining in Fiji.
 The great majority chose to stay.
-The Queensland Act, which regulated indentured labour in Queensland, was made law in Fiji also.
+The Queensland Act, which regulated indentured labour in Queensland, was also made law in Fiji.

 Between 1879 and 1916, tens of thousands of Indians moved to Fiji to work as indentured labourers, especially on sugarcane plantations.
 Given the steady influx of ships carrying indentured Indians to Fiji up until 1916, repatriated Indians generally boarded these same ships on their return voyage.
 The total number of repatriates under the Fiji indenture system is recorded as 39,261, while the number of arrivals is said to have been 60,553.
 Because the return figure includes children born in Fiji, many of the indentured Indians never returned to India.